 Best hiking packing list

-If you are just about getting into hiking, or just never really sure what to pack, it’s a good idea to make a little hiking packing list before you pack your backpack.
+If you are just about getting into hiking, or just never really sure what to pack, it’s a good idea to have the best hiking packing list before you pack your backpack.
 This way you won’t forget anything anymore when on a trip.

 You don’t want to pack too heavy, because then you need to carry all the extra weight with you.